meefik/peerix/README.md

 Peerix is a peer-to-peer media and data-sharing JavaScript library.
 Peerix uses WebRTC for peer-to-peer communication and relies on a signaling mechanism to facilitate peer discovery and connection management.
 The library abstracts away the complexities of WebRTC and provides a minimal API for developers to create real-time applications with media streaming and data-sharing capabilities.

-Read the full documentation and API reference on the official website:
+Read the full documentation and API reference on the official websites:

 - 📚 [Documentation](https://peerix.dev/docs)
 - 📑 [API Reference](https://api.peerix.dev)